Source-Mentorship-Guillaume/Git-and-GitHub/exercises/01_make_and_share_a_change/01_make_and_share_a_change.md

 ### Make changes and record them
+- Open the `poem.txt` file.
+This is the file we will be using for the purpose of this exercise.
 - Change the last two lines in the poem from:
   ```
   I've changed this file